 Sun’s UVA & UVB can cause premature skin aging.
 UVA is there throughout the day but UVB is impactful mostly from 10 am to 4 pm.
 Both are potentially dangerous, but I dread UVA more as it is said to penetrate skin far deeply, causing lasting damage.

 There are also health concerns.
 Damage from daily sun exposure is well documented in most health news articles today.
-A deadly skin disease like skin cancer and painful rashes on skin due to sun allergy can be prevented to a great extent by being proactive – not getting into the sun too often and by wearing protection.
+Skin diseases like skin cancer and painful rashes on skin due to sun allergy can be prevented to a great extent by being proactive – not getting into the sun too often and by wearing protection.

 Sun protective fabrics are supposed to protect your skin from the harmful UV radiation.
 You can make tops, pants, jackets, hats and accessories, swim wear as well as window panels, sun shades, umbrellas with these fabrics.
 Your typical summer fabrics made of regular fabrics usually provide less than 10 SPF of protection where at least 30 SPF is needed for good results.
 Go for 50 SPF and higher for better results.

-So What are the options in full-on UV protective fabric for clothing?
+So What are the options in full-on UV protective fabrics for clothing?

 Pre-treated Sun-protective Branded fabrics